 Tuition, fees, room and board expenses for traditional programs are due July 10 for the Fall and December 10 for the Spring semester.
-A \$25 late fee for payments not received within a 5-day grace period may apply.
-All Post Session and Winterim charges are due at the time of registration for the courses.
-For the regular semesters, the following option is available at a fee of \$75.00 per semester:
+A late fee for payments not received within a 5-day grace period may be charged to overdue accounts.
+All Post Session charges may be rolled into the Spring semester billing; Winterim charges are due before the start of class.
+For the regular semesters, the following option is available at a payment plan fee per semester.

 5-Month Plan.
-The semester cost of tuition, room, board, and fees will be divided into five (5) monthly payments.
+The estimated semester cost of tuition, room and board will be divided into five (5) monthly payments.
 Payments begin July 10 prior to the Fall semester and December 10 prior to the Spring semester.
-A \$75 per semester fee will apply, although no interest will be charged.
-A \$25 late fee for payments not received within a 5-day grace period may also apply.